-A. At the time the complaint is filed, the clerk will issue a Notice of Case Management Conference to plaintiff, designating a date for a Case Management Conference that is no less than 120 days after the filing of the complaint.
-Plaintiff shall serve a copy of the Notice of Case Management Conference on each defendant along with the summons and complaint.

-- B. Any party who files and serves a cross-complaint prior to the Case Management Conference shall serve on each cross-defendant who is a new party to the action, a copy of the Notice of Case Management Conference along with the summons and cross-complaint.
+- A. At the time the complaint is filed, the clerk will issue a Notice of Case Management Conference to plaintiff, designating a date for a Case Management Conference that is no less than 120 days after the filing of the complaint.
+Plaintiff shall serve a copy of the Notice of Case Management Conference on each defendant along with the summons and complaint. - B. Any party who files and serves a cross-complaint prior to the Case Management Conference shall serve on each cross-defendant who is a new party to the action, a copy of the Notice of Case Management Conference along with the summons and cross-complaint.
 If a new cross-defendant is served after the initial Case Management Conference, the cross-complainant shall serve the new cross-defendant with notice of any pending Case Management Conference, any assigned trial or settlement conference dates, and any other dates set by the court or orders made at the Case Management Conference. - C. If the plaintiff adds a new defendant or identifies a fictitiously named defendant after the initial Case Management Conference, along with the summons and complaint, plaintiff shall serve the newly named defendant with notice of any pending Case Management Conference, any assigned trial and settlement conference dates, and any other dates set by the court or orders made at the Case Management Conference. - D. Proof of service of notice of a Case Management Conference shall be filed with the court within sixty (60) days from the date the complaint is filed and may be included in the proof of service of the summons and complaint or cross-complaint. - E. All parties are required to appear at the Case Management Conference.
-Unless the court determines otherwise, all cases except complex litigation are deemed at issue and will be assigned a date for trial, mandatory settlement conference, and trial readiness hearing. - F. At the Case Management Conference, the court may make such orders as the court deems appropriate including, but not limited to, setting a further Case Management Conference, setting deadlines for the completion of discovery and pre-trial motions, scheduling a dismissal hearing, and/or imposing sanctions, including dismissal of the case. - G. A Case Management Conference will be taken off calendar only if the case has been disposed of or has received a trial date prior to the Conference.
+Cases determined to be at issue will be assigned a date for trial, mandatory settlement conference, and trial readiness hearing.
+Parties will be asked to dismiss all DOE defendants at the time of trial setting, unless good cause has been shown. - F. At the Case Management Conference, the court may make such orders as the court deems appropriate including, but not limited to, setting a further Case Management Conference, setting deadlines for the completion of discovery and pre-trial motions, scheduling a dismissal hearing, and/or imposing sanctions, including dismissal of the case. - G. A Case Management Conference will be taken off calendar only if the case has been disposed of or has received a trial date prior to the Conference.
 For purposes of this rule, a case is disposed of if a judgment or dismissal of the entire action has been filed.
 If the case has been stayed or a notice of conditional settlement has been filed, the Conference will be continued.
-If any of these conditions have been met, it is the responsibility of the parties to notify the clerk in writing and ask that the Conference be taken off calendar or continued. - H. Failure to timely file and serve a Case Management Statement may result in the imposition of sanctions by the court. - (Eff.
-1/1/99 as Rules 204; amended and renumbered 7/1/08)
+If any of these conditions have been met, it is the responsibility of the parties to notify the clerk in writing and ask that the Conference be taken off calendar or continued.

+H. Failure to timely file and serve a Case Management Statement may result in the imposition of sanctions by the court.

+(Eff.
+1/1/99 as Rules 204; amended and renumbered 7/1/08; amended 1/1/25)